Team-Cardinalis/TUTORIAL-PAPERS/README.md

 # TUTORIAL-PAPERS

 A collection of technical notes describing key 2D neural network operations.
+As said just before, right there will be consigned our TUTORIAL-PAPERS, which aim to help AI and tech enjoyers understand this difficult process which is neural network.

+Trying to make a light but detailed paper.
+Which everyone can be able to read, and most importantly, free access to this knowledge.

+Each one of them will be axed on a precise filter into a neural network.
+Explaining to them the precise working of each one.

+In a second hand, we pursue our dream to enhance even more what AI reach.
+We aspire to push it far beyond and keep researching this gigantic field, to keep improving our capacity and knowledge

 ## Table of Contents

 [CONV2D.md](CONV2D.md)
    Overview of the 2D convolution layer: principles, mathematical formulation, implementation details, and visual examples.

 [CONVTRANSPOSE2D.md](CONVTRANSPOSE2D.md)
    2D transposed convolution (deconvolution): mechanism, applications in generative architectures, and detailed examples.